How to Use Tidal on Android Auto: Full Guide with Fixes

 Step 2 Set up the Output Preferences

-Click the 'Settings' icon in the top-right corner.
-In the pop-up window under the Convert tab, you can configure the audio output format, sample rate, bit rate, channel, and codec.
-Remember to convert the tracks into a format compatible with Linux, such as MP3 or FLAC.
+Click the 'memu' icon in the top-right corner.
+In the pop-up window under the Conversion tab, you can configure the audio output format, sample rate, bit rate, channel, and codec.
+Remember to convert the tracks into a format compatible with Android Auto, such as AAC.
 Once your settings are in place, click the OK button to save them.

 select output format